 Red Rock Canyon, Nevada

 As one of Nevada’s best-kept secrets hidden deep in the Mojave desert, Red Rock Canyon is one of the most striking canyons in the United States and one of the best destinations to visit if you’re up for diving head-first into an adventure.
-Not only is this magical slice of desert paradise still a bit of a hidden gem, but it’s also located just 30 minutes west of Las Vegas, which makes for a perfect day trip to escape the bustle and hustle of Sin City.
+Not only is this magical slice of desert paradise still a bit of a hidden gem but it’s also located just 30 minutes west of Las Vegas, which makes for a perfect day trip to escape the bustle and hustle of Sin City.
+You can even hire an electric bike for your trip to be closer to the elements.

 For over 600 million years, the canyon has transformed from an ocean basin into a desert.
 In combination with the harsh environment of the Mojave, it has shaped into a dramatically beautiful landscape made up of bright-red sandstone rock (hence the name!), as well as insane-looking rock formations, cliffs, and buttes that look as though they’re piercing the sky.